|

 go to a really professional one, I'm going to hold

 everybody up behind me."
+Accouterments such as

 sunscreen, bottled water, gloves, shell, hat/visor and